chris-1243/HA---Blueprint/README.md

 Small collection of Home Assistant blueprints for the PTM215Z/ZE and PTM216Z.
 Those blueprints shall be used with Zigbee2MQTT.

-...**(HA)** version are based on the deprecated `sensor.action` and shall not be used with Zigbee2MQTT v2.x.x or later (unless the old `Home Assistant legacy action sensors` is set to `true`.
-Those files have been moved to the **deprecated** folder and they will not receive any update.
+In the **deprecated** folder, you will find blueprints based on the deprecated `sensor.action` and they shall not be used with Zigbee2MQTT v2.x.x or later (unless the old `Home Assistant legacy action sensors` is set to `true`.
+This folder will not receive any update.

-There will be an update for the new `event` action when this feature will move from the experimental mode.
+There are some sporadic updates for the new `event` action even if this feature is still in experimental mode.
 A **test** folder is now available to test first iterations based on the new `event trigger`.

 ...**_v2**: This version has now the `mode: restart` enabled.
 This is intended to ease the dimming when using HA commands.
 It adds the possibility to repeat the same command.